AnikG-Org/devops-practice/crossplane/project/crossplane-and-argocd/README.md

 Is it possible to already use the GitOps approach right from here on to install crossplane?
 Let's try it.

-As already used from https://github.com/jonashackt/crossplane-aws-azure and explained in https://stackoverflow.com/a/71765472/4964553 we have a simple Helm chart, which is able to be managed by RenovateBot - and thus kept up-to-date.
-Our Chart lives in [`crossplane/Chart.yaml`](crossplane/Chart.yaml):

 ```yaml
 apiVersion: v2
 type: application